 Although research has shown that people higher in SDO are more likely to be politically conservative, there are other traits that more strongly predict one’s SDO.
 For example, researchers have found that those who score higher on SDO are usually lower than average on tolerance, empathy, altruism, and community orientation.
 In general, those high in SDO have a strong belief in work ethic—that hard work always pays off and leisure is a waste of time.
 People higher on SDO tend to choose and thrive in occupations that maintain existing group hierarchies (police, prosecutors, business), compared to those lower in SDO, who tend to pick more equalizing occupations (social work, public defense, psychology).

-Most people like themselves well enough, and most people identify themselves as members of certain groups but not others.
-Logic suggests, then, that because we like ourselves, we therefore like the groups we associate with more, whether those groups are our hometown, school, religion, gender, or ethnicity.
-Liking yourself and your groups is human nature.
+Most people have a positive view of themselves.
+They believe they have good values, rational thoughts, and strengths.
+Most people also identify as members of certain groups but not others.
+They are Canadian, or fans of Manchester United, or are doctors.
+Logic suggests, then, that because we like ourselves, we also like the groups in which we are members.
+We might feel affinity toward people from our home town, a connection with those who attend our university, or commiserate with the experience of people who share our gender identity, religion, or ethnicity.
+Liking yourself and the groups to which you belong is natural.
 The larger issue, however, is that own-group preference often results in liking other groups less.
-And whether you recognize this “favoritism” as wrong, this trade-off is relatively automatic, that is, unintended, immediate, and irresistible.
+And whether you recognize this “favoritism” as wrong, this trade-off is relatively automatic (unintended, immediate, and irresistible).

 A specific case of comfort with the ingroup is called aversive racism, so-called because people do not like to admit their own racial biases to themselves or others (Dovidio & Gaertner, 2010).
-Tensions between, say, a White person’s own good intentions and discomfort with the perhaps novel situation of interacting closely with a Black person may cause the White person to feel uneasy, behave stiffly, or be distracted.
-As a result, the White person may give a good excuse to avoid the situation altogether and prevent any awkwardness that could have come from it.
-However, such a reaction will be ambiguous to both parties and hard to interpret.
-That is, was the White person right to avoid the situation so that neither person would feel uncomfortable?
+Tensions between, say, a White person’s own good intentions, on the one hand, and discomfort with closely interacting with a Black person, on the other hand, may cause the White person to behave stiffly or be distracted.
+As a result, the White person may give a good excuse to avoid such awkward situations.
+Such a reaction will be ambiguous to both parties and difficult to interpret.
+Was the White person right to avoid the situation so that neither person would feel uncomfortable?
+Was the White person wrong because they will never learn to be comfortable if they avoid contact?
 Indicators of aversive racism correlate with discriminatory behavior, despite being the ambiguous result of good intentions gone bad.

 Not all stereotypes of outgroups are all bad.
-For example, ethnic Asians living in the United States are commonly referred to as the “model minority” because of their perceived success in areas such as education, income, and social stability.
+For example, ethnic Asians living in the United States are commonly referred to as the model minority because of their perceived success in areas such as education, income, and social stability.
 Another example includes people who feel benevolent toward traditional women but hostile toward nontraditional women.
-Or even ageist people who feel respect toward older adults but, at the same time, worry about the burden they place on public welfare programs.
-A simple way to understand these mixed feelings, across a variety of groups, results from the Stereotype Content Model (Fiske, Cuddy, & Glick, 2007).
+Or even ageist people who feel fond of older adults but, at the same time, view them as incompetent to support themselves and worry about the burden they place on public welfare programs.
+A simple way to understand these mixed feelings, across a variety of groups, results from the Stereotype Content Model shows that social groups are viewed according to their perceived warmth and competence.
+(Fiske, Cuddy, & Glick, 2007).

-When people learn about a new group, they first want to know if its intentions of the people in this group are for good or ill.
-Like the guard at night: “Who goes there, friend or foe?”
-If the other group has good, cooperative intentions, we view them as warm and trustworthy and often consider them part of “our side.”
-However, if the other group is cold and competitive or full of exploiters, we often view them as a threat and treat them accordingly.
-After learning the group’s intentions, though, we also want to know whether they are competent enough to act on them (if they are incompetent, or unable, their intentions matter less).
+The stereotype content model attends to two major dimensions of evaluating other people: warmth and competence.
+First, people are interested in understanding the intentions of others.
+Like the guard at night saying: “Who goes there, friend or foe?”
+If the other group has good, cooperative intentions, we view them as “warm” and often consider them part of “our side.”
+However, if the other group is “cold,” we often view them as a threat and treat them accordingly.
+We also want to know whether the members of the group are competent enough to act on their good or ill intentions.
 These two simple dimensions—warmth and competence—together map how groups relate to each other in society.

-Altogether, these four kinds of stereotypes and their associated emotional prejudices (pride, disgust, envy, pity) occur all over the world for each of society’s own groups.
-These maps of the group terrain predict specific types of discrimination for specific kinds of groups, underlining how bias is not exactly equal opportunity.
+A group’s position on the dimensions of warmth and competence dictate whether we relate to its members with admiration, dehumanizing contempt, competitive envy, or paternalistic caretaking.
+These four kinds of stereotypes and their associated emotional prejudices (see Figure 2) occur all over the world and apply to each society’s own groups.
+These maps of the group terrain predict specific types of discrimination for specific kinds of groups.

 As the world becomes more interconnected—more collaborations between countries, more intermarrying between different groups—more and more people are encountering greater diversity of others in everyday life.
 Just ask yourself if you’ve ever been asked, “What are you?”
+This question is frequently asked to people about their ethnicity, national origin, gender identity, religion, and other group affiliations.
 Such a question would be preposterous if you were only surrounded by members of your own group.
 Categories, then, are becoming more and more uncertain, unclear, volatile, and complex (Bodenhausen & Peery, 2009).
 People’s identities are multifaceted, intersecting across gender, race, class, age, region, and more.
-Identities are not so simple, but maybe as the 21st century unfurls, we will recognize each other by the content of our character instead of the cover on our outside.
+Identities are not so simple, but maybe as the 21st century unfurls, we will recognize each other by the content of our individual character instead of against the backdrop of stereotypes.

 - Web: Website exploring the causes and consequences of prejudice.